iobis/manual/ipt.md

 - UBC_algae_specimens
 - ...

-:exclamation: When you would delete a resource, please inform your node manager of this action!
-If you create a test-file, please include `_test` at the end of your shortname.
+> **When you would delete a resource, please inform your node manager of this action!
+If you create a test-file, please include `_test` at the end of your shortname.**

+Then select the type of data you are uploading: Occurrence, Checklist, Sampling-Event (i.e. Event Core), Metadata only, or Other.
+Note that [Checklist datasets](https://www.gbif.org/data-quality-requirements-checklists) are accepted by GBIF, but not currently implemented in OBIS.
+However, you can still have checklist data hosted on OBIS IPTs.

 You can also create an entirely new resource by uploading an existing archived resource.
 See the IPT manual section [Upload a DwC-A](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#upload-a-darwin-core-archive) for instructions.